yanyongyu/githubkit/docs/usage/configuration.md

 - injecting test-only transports (for example `httpx.MockTransport`) to stub responses in unit tests;
 - using alternative transports provided by HTTPX or third parties.

-Note that if you pass `None` to the option, the default transport will be created by HTTPX.
+Note that if you provide a custom transport, proxy environment variables will have no effect.
+If you set the option to `None`, HTTPX will create the default transport.

 ### `cache_strategy`